Device Comparison

 Nominal capacity Unknown 13.5 kWh 15 kWh

-Chemistry Lithium iron phosphate (LiFePO4) Unknown Lithium iron phosphate (LFP)
+Chemistry Lithium iron phosphate (LFP), cobalt-free Lithium-ion; subtype not specified in reviewed public Tesla Powerwall 3 sources.
+Lithium iron phosphate (LFP)

 Warranty 10 years 10 years 15 years